Opening Fall 2026 · Clinical Reading Assessments Now Booking

 Yes — this is one of the most common patterns we see, and it has specific clinical explanations.
 A child who decodes accurately but struggles with comprehension may have gaps in vocabulary, language processing, background knowledge, or the ability to form mental images of what they're reading.
 The Reading Center's Clinical Reading Assessment identifies which specific factors are limiting comprehension for your child, and the intervention plan targets those factors directly.
 General tutoring often misses these distinctions; clinical intervention is built to find them.

-Do you serve students outside of Portland?
+Do you serve students outside of Greater Portland?